se-edu/addressbook-level4/docs/DeveloperGuide.md

 ## Managing Dependencies

-What are dependencies and A project often depends on third party libraries.
+A project often depends on third party libraries.
 For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>